nicolasochem/tzip/proposals/tzip-16/tzip-16.md

     - Get an IPFS URI, get the JSON, call an offchain view.
 - Define the piece of Michelson storage
     - Big-map + default “first key”
+    - There is a proposal to have the option of replacing the big-map with a view entrypoint (*I*, Seb, don't think it's worth the extra complexity)
 - Define URI format
     - Refer to other known URIs: `https:`, `ipfs:`
     - Define how to point inside a contract